tezedge/tezedge/apps/baker/README.md

     rustup toolchain install 1.58.1
     rustup default 1.58.1
     ```
-4. Download `tezos-client` from https://gitlab.com/tezos/tezos/-/releases.
-And put the `tezos-client` binary into one of directories listed in `$PATH` variable
+4. Download `tezos-client` from https://gitlab.com/tezos/tezos/-/releases and put the `tezos-client` binary into one of directories listed in `$PATH` variable
     ```
     sudo mv tezos-client /usr/local/bin
     ```